 This is a rare opportunity to really focus on your children’s strengths and interests.
 At school, the lesson planning is dictated by the curriculum, and the class size limits one on one interaction with the teacher.
 You have a golden opportunity to focus on something your children love.
 Trust me, you will both enjoy it a lot more.

 Top Tip: If you are struggling there are plenty of educational TV programmes for children that can cover the subjects.
 There is also a plethora of free online resources too.

 Have a designated ‘class room’ and have a rough time table and stick to it.
 By this I mean start time, breaks, and finish.
 Remember you are not expected to replace the teacher, this is facilitating a need for home education.
 Keeping concentration is not easy, so take a break when needed.

 Try not to break the routine, there is plenty of time to play at 3pm.
 If you give an inch, they will take a mile.
-If you also need to work from home, then balance this with low maintenance teaching periods like approved TV programs.
+If you also need to work from home, then balance this with low maintenance teaching periods like approved TV programs (BBC bitesize has a wealth of good things).
 It might be easier all round to split the day with learning in the morning, then work time in the afternoon.

 Top Tip: Arrange a virtual playtime with their friends to encourage social interaction.

 Be the teacher you loved

 Who was your favourite teacher at school and what traits did they have?
 I’m pretty sure it would not be one you clashed with.
 Celebrate successes and be encouraging and supportive.
 This is new to them as well as you, home schooling kids should be fun.